Analysts cheer Russia's X5 retailer's e-grocery IPO plans

-The analysts met with enthusiasm plans by Russia's largest food retailer X5 Retail Group to IPO its e-grocery and express delivery assets in the medium-term.
+The analysts met with enthusiasm plans by Russia's largest food retailer X5 Retail Group to IPO its e-grocery and express delivery assets in the medium term.

 As reported by bne IntelliNews, Russia e-commerce is booming.
 X5’s management said this week that the retailer could IPO its delivery and e-grocery assets in the next two to three years.
 X5 had a strong headstart on digital innovation in the Russian retail segment and used its advantage to emerge as the largest e-grocer amid the coronavirus (COVID-19) lockdown.